ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.2.2 - September 10, 2015 =

+**Fixes**

+- Honeypot field being auto-completed in some browsers.
+- Honeypot field was accessible by pressing "tab" key.
+- Hardened security for cookie that tracks sign-up attempts.

 = 1.2.1 - September 8, 2015 =